 We like to think that humans make decisions in a rational and logical way like computers do.
 Most economists model the consumer as a rational being, a consumer that makes well-informed rational decisions.

 This rational consumer is the basis of every market with supply/demand fighting for every consumer.
 In this 'perfect' situation, we would have consumers select companies, products, services, etc that are best in every aspect and fit their needs the best.
 Whether those short-term results are any good for an economy as a whole, or the environment and other (long-term) aspects is something to discuss in another article.

 So humans aren't the rational beings they claim to be?
-There's a beautiful quote from the book "Mean Markets and Lizard Brains - how to profit from the new science of irrationality" by Terry Burnham (it's in my bookstore).
+There's a beautiful quote from the book "Mean Markets and Lizard Brains - how to profit from the new science of irrationality" by Terry Burnham.
 The author writes about an incident and then concludes with "Is such irrational behavior common?
 Yes.
 People are crazy."
 Behavioral economists have proven that our financial decisions are often irrational.

 So in trading, switch off the lizard brain and don't become a pigeon.